revelaction/mankidown/README.md

 The structure of the markdown file is simple:

 - Each H1 Heading element is imported as an Anki note
-- H1 Heading elements can contain (in the header line) anki tags separated by space.
+- H1 Heading elements can contain (in the header line) Anki tags separated by space.
-- H2 Heading elements are imported as a note type `field`.
+- H2 Heading elements are imported as Anki note type fields.
-- The H2 Headings in the first note should contain a word indicating the Anki field to be mapped.
+- The H2 Headings of the first note should contain the Anki field to be mapped.
-- The H2 Headings in the rest of the notes can not contain words.
+- The H2 Headings of the rest of the notes should not contain words.
 Its Anki field is derived from the first note.

 ## Run mankidown

+Run mankidown indicating the Anki note type, the deck, and optional tags:

 ```
 mankidown --deck mydeck -n Basic mynotes.md